-*NEW* As of December 1, 2021, there is a new "real-time" sanitary sewer overflow and combined sewer overflow (CSO) public page located at CT DEEP Performance Dashboard.
-This is where you can view "real-time" sanitary sewer and CSO bypass information..
+CT DEEP Performance Dashboard contains "real-time" sanitary sewer and CSO bypass information.
+Check it out before recreating in the waters of the state.
 The map has a query function with the ability to export information.
 The data from the previous system will still be available at Archived Bypass / Combined Sewer Overflow (CSO) Information.

 Bypass Reporting for Municipalities Information for wastewater treatment plant and collection system operators required to report sewage bypasses and CSOs.

 Clean Water Fund Information on the Clean Water Fund Program including priority lists and DEEP memos

 Combined Sewer Overflows (CSOs): Background information about CSOs in the State for the public..

 Operator Certification for Municipal Wastewater Treatment Facilities: Includes exam information, exam or reciprocity application and the Chief, Shift, Process Control Operator, and Direct Responsible Charge Verification Form.

 Review of Wastewater Infrastructure Plans and Specifications Information on what needs to be reviewed by DEEP